 Padrão dos Descobrimentos

-Continue your Lisbon photo tour just down the boardwalk from the tower, where you’ll find the gorgeous Padrão dos Descobrimentos (Monument of Discoveries).
+Continue your tour of Lisbon photography spots just down the boardwalk from the tower, where you’ll find the gorgeous Padrão dos Descobrimentos (Monument of Discoveries).
 It was built to honour the ships that departed Lisbon’s shores to explore and trade with the far east, and features more than thirty models of historically significant figures.
 The blindingly-white sculpture is actually a tower, and visitors can head to the top for a panoramic view of the surrounding Belem district.
 Be sure to look down to see how the patterned pavement depicts a map of the world.

 This uber-cool spot is a hidden gem of sorts that you won’t find on a tourist map, meaning you’ll likely get Lisbon pictures that no one else has.
 Formerly an industrial area, the warehouses have been converted into space for artists whose work is proudly displayed on every wall in the district.
 The vibrant street art mixed with the clean cobblestone streets makes for great photo-ops, and there are some fabulously designed restaurants and boutiques to pop into.